Man dead after shots fired in northern Saskatchewan: RCMP

-La Ronge RCMP say a man is dead after an incident of shots fired in northern Saskatchewan on Thursday.
+La Ronge RCMP says a man is dead after an incident of shots fired in northern Saskatchewan on Thursday.

-Officers were called to the Mikisiw residential area in Air Ronge earlier on Nov.
+Officers were called to the Mikisiw residential area on the Lac La Ronge Indian Band earlier on Nov.
 21, according to a press release.

 Two injured men were found and taken to hospital where one was pronounced dead.
 His name and age were not released by police.

-Note: Editor’s note: RCMP had previously stated the incident happened in Air Ronge.
-This is a corrected story.